andilau/advent-of-code-2023/README.md

-# Advent of Code Starter
+# Advent of Code 2023

 Starter template for solving [Advent of Code](https://adventofcode.com/) in [Kotlin](https://kotlinlang.org/).
 Advent of Code is an Advent calendar of small programming puzzles by [Eric Wastl](http://was.tl/).